lav30/KannadaNumeralClassifier/README.md

 ## Results

+Several performance metrics have been utilised to determine the model generalization capability on the test set.
+Accuracy, precision and recall are a few well known metrics used for image data.
+Other metrics such as the ROC curve can also be used to determine how well the model generalizes.

 ## Citation

 Prabhu, V. (2019, August 03).
 Kannada-MNIST: A new handwritten DIGITS dataset for the Kannada language.
 Retrieved April 19, 2021, from https://arxiv.org/abs/1908.01242v1